 |

-When I first heard about Solidworks I knew there had to be
+When I first heard about Solidworks I knew there had to be some

-old fashioned way by machining a brass pattern 4% oversized.
+fashioned way by machining a brass pattern 4% oversized.
 It is a VERY time

 consuming process.
-The worst thing about it is, many times during the making
+The worst thing about it is, many times during the making of

-and a Rapid Prototype printer for producing master patterns.
-The simplified key difference between AutoCAD and Solidworks
+The simplified key difference between AutoCAD and Solidworks is

-is AutoCAD is just a 2D drawing.
+AutoCAD is just a 2D drawing.
 With Solidworks, you can send the file to a

 number of different end processes that will manufacture the part.
 It is a 3D